ashik1074/Card-Management-System-Playwright-Automation/README.md

 * ❌ Do NOT commit `node_modules/`
 * ❌ Do NOT commit Playwright browser binaries
-* Browsers are installed **locally per machine** (expected behavior)
+* Browsers are installed **locally per machine**
-* Credentials should be moved to environment variables for shared usage
+* Credentials should be stored using environment variables for shared usage

 ---